Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 • iVentoy is iPXE-based network deploy, lightweight, server-image-style.
 Closer to bty in feel; fewer features, less polish, partially closed.

-bty differs by being modern Python + iPXE, by serving both ad-hoc USB and DevOps server in one project, by explicitly supporting non-Linux images, and by the online CIJOE post-clone customisation with known-good tracking.
+bty differs by being modern Python + iPXE, serving both ad-hoc USB and DevOps server in one project, explicitly supporting non-Linux images, and being strictly a flasher: post-flash bring-up is the image builder’s job.

 Different model.
 They orchestrate OS installers (kickstart, preseed, unattend) rather than deploying disk images.
 The result is a freshly installed OS, not a bit-identical clone.